isabella232/dynamise/README.md

 You are able to pass a *params Object* to `find()` with attributes defined in [DynamoDB.query](http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Query.html).
 We build some sugar functions to make this even easier.

 **IMPORTANT NOTICE**: If you pass `KeyConditions` make sure you are using the correct signature related to [dynamodb-doc Condition Object](https://github.com/awslabs/dynamodb-document-js-sdk#condition-object).
-You have to hand over an array containing condition objects as described in the README of dynamodb-doc.
+You have to hand over an array containing condition objects as described in the link above.

 ### - index()